How Much Does an App Cost?

 As a buyer, do you want to be prospected, or demo’d, or closed?
 The answer is almost always no. This is because it depends on which stage of the journey you’re in.
 The buyer’s journey is the series of steps a buyer makes before making a purchase.
-There are 3 sages: Awareness, Consideration, and Decision.
+It is a crucial part of understanding your ideal customer and your inbound strategy.
+There are 3 stages: Awareness, Consideration, and Decision.

 For awareness, these steps add zero value to a buyer.
 Buyers are looking for additional information about your product that can’t be found online.

 As a business owner or a salesperson, you can personalise your sales process to the buyer’s context by understanding the buyer’s journey.
-In this blog post, we’ll define the buyer’s journey, and show you how to think through it when attracting new prospects – from leads to customers and to being delighted.
+Whether you’re selling directly to customers or you’re b2b, in this blog post, we’ll define the buyer’s journey, and show you how to think through it when attracting new prospects – from leads to customers and to being delighted.

 The buyer’s journey is the process buyers go through to become aware of, consider and evaluate, and decide to purchase a new product or service.